John 2:19

 wilderness, even so must the Son of Man be lifted up: That whosoever believes

-Moses and the serpent, Jesus was referring to Exodus Chapter 21.
-The children
+mentioned Moses and the serpent, Jesus was referring to Exodus Chapter 21.
+The

-of Israel sinned against God by not believing and by complaining.
-The judgment
+children of Israel sinned against God by not believing and by complaining.
+The

-that came upon them was serpents that were sent to bite them.
-The serpent is
+judgment that came upon them were the serpents that were sent to bite them.
+The

-often the symbol for evil and for the devil in the Bible.
-Because of the sin of
+serpent is often the symbol for evil and for the devil in the Bible.
+Because of

-the people, they became the victims of the power of evil.
-The sin of the world
+the sin of the people, they became the victims of the power of evil.
+The sin of

 But God provided a means of salvation.
 He